ZERO-DAWN-X/unity-ai-integration/README.md

 ### Setup

 Once installed, the package automatically:
-- Detects your Cursor installation
+- Detects your Cursor and Windsurf installations
-- Configures Unity to use Cursor as the default script editor
+- Configures Unity to use your preferred AI editor as the default script editor
 - Sets up project files for optimal IntelliSense support

 ---